datalytyx/snowflake-webhooks/README.md

 Almost anything being done with polling today
 …….

+# Why Webhooks?
+Webhooks are a very standard and well accepted way for web based or systems on the public internet to trigger each other when something happens.
+A webhook call is really just an HTTP call (usually a POST), so the target system doesn't have to support anything special - if they can be triggered with an HTTP GET or POST then it should work fine and this is almost universally supported by modern systems.

 # Limitations
 This only works using AWS S3 and Lambda.
 Everything being used has equivalents in Azure and other Cloud Providers.
 Since the provision of this is done via using the serverless Application Framework, porting to other Cloud Providers should be straightforwards.
 Pull requests welcome!